bwake2012/MultiPeerPuppies/README.md

   http://asciiwwdc.com/2014/sessions/709?q=Multipeer

 * Pictures of Shelties from my own collection.
-Picture of the Corgi Jedi found on the internet.
+Picture of the Corgi Jedi and the American Eskimo found on the internet.